funtoo/boot-update/doc/boot.conf.5.rst

 The above wildcard will match "bzImage", "bzImage-2.6.18", and "bzImage-2.6.24".

+Remember that wildcards are optional.
+If you don't want to deal with them, you can just provide the name of a kernel image.

 initrd/initramfs
 ~~~~~~~~~~~~~~~~

 The *initrd* variable specifies one or more initrds or initramfs images.
 Since Linux
-supports multiple initramfs images, you can specify more than one initrd.
+allows multiple initramfs images to be loaded at boot time, you can specify more than one initrd in
-Multiple initrd or initramfs images won't result in extra boot entries like
-with the *kernel* option; instead, both images will be loaded in succession at
+a boot entry, and the specified initrds will be loaded in succession abt boot time.
+Note
-boot time.
+that this is different from the *kernel* option - where multiple matches will generate
+multiple boot entries, since you can only load one kernel at boot.

 *initrd* also allows the use of the *[-v]* wildcard to allow you to create
 matching pairs of kernels and initrds.
 Here's how it works -- assume you have